codeforamerica/cha-hcvp-listings/README.md

 This displays the Housing Choice Voucher Program (Section 8) apartments that the Chattanooga Housing Authority knows about.

+The data source is [this Google spreadsheet](https://codeforamerica.github.io/cha-hcvp-listings) which can be updated by CHA employees.

 ## Installation

 First you'll want to `git clone` the repo and then `cd` into the `cha-hcvp-listings` folder.